sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/paris-day1/index.md

       title="A view of the Eiffel Tower from the top of the Arc de Triomphe" caption="Due to heavy-handed city planning, the city is quite uniform making it so visually appealing."
 >}}

+## Eiffel Tower

+My next destination was the Eiffel Tower.
+I decided to walk from the Arc de Triomphe to the tower so that I could see some of the nice streets outside the main tourist trap area.

+* road names of random scientists

+* statue to the WW1?

+* statue across from Tour Eiffel

+* went up the tower